 Make it visual

 Visual content performs well on social media channels.
-According to Digital Sherpa, posts with infographics grow traffic an average of 12 percent over those that don't.
+According to Hubspot, posts with infographics grow traffic an average of 12 percent over those that don’t.
 In addition, posts with videos attract three times more inbound links than those without.
 These visual elements also increase dwell time on a page, likely because people process visual information 60,000 times faster than text.
 Visual content is a vital part of the overall content marketing mix.

 Tell a story